MatthewKing98/comp-org-1-assignment-1/README.md

 STRING ENDS WITH 10 SINCE 10 = NULL

-CURRENT VERSION DOES NOT WORK FOR NUMBERS ABOVE 7FFFFFFF
+CURRENT VERSION DOES NOT WORK FOR NUMBERS ABOVE 80000000 vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv Issue occurring because integers are read as 2s compliment, and 80000000 translates to 1000 0000 0000 0000 0000 0000 0000 0000 in a 32 bit register, giving a negative value

 VALIDITY CHECK CODE
 if(curDigit > NULL)